-Beyoncé Vs. Adele At Grammys 2017: Reasons Why Beyoncé Lost Album Of Year Award
+Beyonce Vs. Adele At Grammys 2017: Reasons Why Beyonce Lost Album Of Year Award

 — Muva Mikey (@Mikey_Talks) February 13, 2017

-It is not just fans, but music critics also have been equally critical of Beyonce’s provocative album not winning the album of the year award at the 59th Grammy Awards.
-In his scathing piece, Jon Caramanica of The New York Timesslammed the Grammys, saying that like America, it too had an inclusion problem.
+It is not just fans, but music critics also have been equally critical of Beyonce’s provocative album not winning the Album of the Year award at the 59th Grammy Awards.
+In his scathing piece, Jon Caramanica of the New York Times slammed the Grammys, saying that like America, it too had an inclusion problem.

-Chris Richards of The Washington Post too was scathing in his analysis piece.
-He wrote that by choosing Adele’s album over Beyonce‘s Lemonade, Grammys had finally “curdled into something unacceptable.”
-He also wrote that black artists had been making era-defining pop music, but Grammys continue to ignore them and award the less-imaginative work done by white artists.
+Chris Richards of the Washington Post too was scathing in his analysis piece.
+He wrote that by choosing Adele’s album over Beyonce’s Lemonade, the Grammys had finally “curdled into something unacceptable.”
+He also wrote that black artists had been making era-defining pop music, but the Grammys continue to ignore them and award the less-imaginative work done by white artists.

 Kevin Powell, American political activist-writer, believes that Beyonce’s Lemonade was “just too black” for Grammy voters.
 He told CNN that Beyonce’s album made a lot of people uncomfortable as it was “unapologetically black,” adding America is still a country that does not want to deal with the truth.